SergeyMOV/ManageYourSupplies-App/README.md

 <br>
 5.To create a build ready for deploying: npm run build.

-on Windows
+<h3>on Windows</h3>
-1.open the Website https://git-scm.com/downloads,download and install Git for Windows.
+1.open the Website https://git-scm.com/downloads, download and install Git for Windows.
 <br>
 2.open the Website https://nodejs.org/en/download/, download and install nodejs for Windows.
 <br>